gunj007/RNA-Seq/docs/DESeq2_analysis.md

 res0$gene_symbol <- gene_symbols

 ```
-#### heatmaps top10degs display the expression patterns of the top DEGs and explain their biological significance.
+#### Heatmaps top10degs display the expression patterns of the top DEGs and explain their biological significance.
-do the same for all 3 groups
+>do the same for all 3 groups
 ```rscript
 #do the same all groups tiss/0, int/12 , time0vs12